FaideWW/perseus/docs/source/gameobject.rst

       Erases the existing velocity vector and replaces it with ``vel``.

+   .. method:: getDirection()

+      Returns the direction the GameObject is currently facing.
+(Only important on the Player and NPCs)

    .. method:: getWorldSpacePosition()

       Returns the worldspace position of the GameObject.